VAT on Business, Client & Staff Entertainment

 HMRC does allow a proportion of the VAT to be reclaimed where goods or services are used for both business entertainment and an identifiable business use.

-For example, services connected with the sponsorship of an event where the event is partly to entertain customers and partly to advertise to a wider audience attending or viewing the event, and capital goods such as a yacht used for both charter and business entertainment.
+For example, this includes sponsoring an event to entertain customers and advertise to a wider audience, as well as using capital goods, such as a yacht, for both charter and business entertainment.

 VAT and staff entertainment

-Employee/staff entertainment is treated differently from business entertainment with regards to VAT.
+Employee/staff entertainment is treated differently from business entertainment with regard to VAT.
 While VAT cannot normally be claimed back on most business entertainment expenses, businesses can claim back VAT on staff entertainment expenses.

 Staff entertainment refers to expenses incurred by a business in providing entertainment or hospitality to its employees, such as staff parties or social events.